Want to know how to become an executive coach?

 6-Figure Coaching Business so you can achieve more freedom!

 Businesses need executive coaching, too.
-For example, employee retention and overall sales increase due to higher employee engagement–a few coaching benefits executive coaches can help organisations achieve.
+For example, employee retention and overall sales increase due to higher employee engagement–a few coaching benefits executive coaches can help organizations achieve.

 What does an executive coach do?

 You can either offer one-on-one coaching or group coaching (but if you’re new to coaching, start with private coaching).
-Down the line, you can offer online courses to scale your business.
+Down the line, you can offer online courses to scale your business, as well as hire other coaches to help build your business.

 Your coaching can be online or face-to-face.
 Online coaching is getting increasingly popular and offers the most flexibility.
 Plus, you reach a far bigger number of people than if you offer your services locally.